Glenn Curtiss: World War I

-With the start of World War I, Porte returned to service in the Royal Navy, which subsequently purchased several models of the America, now called the H-4, from Curtiss.
+With the start of World War I, Porte returned to service in the Royal Navy, which subsequently purchased several models of the America, then called the H-4, from Curtiss.
 Porte licensed and further developed the designs, constructing a range of Felixstowe long-range patrol aircraft, and from his experience passed along improvements to the hull to Curtiss.
 The later British designs were sold to the U.S. forces, or built by Curtiss as the F5L.
 The Curtiss factory also built a total of 68 "Large Americas", which evolved into the H-12, the only American designed and built aircraft to see combat in World War I.